EconomyLens.com

 California-based Planet initially imposed a 96-hour delay last week for access to its high-resolution images, which are usually available a few hours after they are taken.
 “After consulting with experts inside and outside of government…Planet has decided to take additional, proactive measures to ensure our imagery is not tactically leveraged by adversarial actors to target allied and NATO-partner personnel and civilians,” a statement said.
 From now on, coverage of “all of Iran and nearby allied bases, in addition to the Gulf States and existing conflict zones” will be blocked for 14 days, it said.
 Planet, founded in 2010 by former NASA scientists and whose images are widely used by media and researchers, did not say whether the decision was taken in response to an official US request.

-During Israel’s war against Hamas in Gaza, which started in October 2023 and ran up to a ceasefire in the same month last year, Planet imposed a 30-day delay while still maintaining extensive coverage of the territory.
-Many media organizations, including AFP, use satellite images from sources such as Planet and Vantor to cover major conflicts—such as Ukraine, Gaza, or the Sudan civil war—where on-the-ground access is made difficult or virtually impossible.
+During Israel’s war against Hamas in Gaza, which started in October 2023 and ran up to a ceasefire in October last year, Planet imposed a 30-day delay while still maintaining extensive coverage of the territory.
+Many media, including AFP, use satellite images from sources such as Planet and Vantor to cover the major conflicts — including Ukraine, Gaza, or the Sudan civil war — where on-the-ground access is made difficult or virtually impossible.

 © 2024 AFP